Building a groundbreaking digital therapeutics app in the mid-aughts

 The founder had an initial MVP-version of the app, but it was not market-ready.
 With Rangle’s support, he hoped to get to market quickly with what was a very cutting-edge application for its time.
 Rangle’s early task was to understand and improve the UX flow, and ensure the app could be available across platforms.

-Investments in digital-therapeutics companies in the United States have grown by an average of 40 percent a year over the past seven years to reach more than $1 billion in 2018.
+have grown by an average of 40 percent a year over the past seven

 — McKinsey, 2021